Tax Planning for US Digital Nomad

 What is the Foreign Earned Income Exclusion (FEIE)?

-The FEIE allows you to exclude up to $130,000 (2025 limit) of foreign earned income from US federal taxes.
-To qualify, you must meet either the Physical Presence Test or the Bona Fide Residence Test.
-The Foreign Housing Exclusion can also cover reasonable housing expenses abroad, providing additional tax savings.
+The FEIE enables you to exclude $130,000 (limit for the year 2025) of your foreign earned income from US federal taxation.
+To be eligible, you must satisfy the Physical Presence Test or the Bona Fide Residence Test.
+Under the Foreign Housing Exclusion, reasonable Housing costs can be excluded from taxation as well, yielding even greater tax savings.

 Physical Presence Test